hadeelhsaad/hadeelhsaad.github.io/content/research/_index.md

           <div class="research-text">
             <h2>Documenting past ecosystems</h2>
-            <p>A major limitation in understanding biodiversity today is that we still know relatively little about how fish communities have changed since the last major extinction event.
-As a result, researchers studying living tropical fishes rely disproportionately on Eocene localities in Europe, largely because these remain among the only well-documented Cenozoic tropical fish assemblages.
-I have worked on numerous projects that quantitatively compare fossil faunas to examine the relative paleoenvironmental, paleogeographic, and stratigraphic controls on ancient fish communities in and around the IWP.</p>
+            <p>AA major limitation in understanding biodiversity today is the lack of understanding how fish communities have looked since the last major extinction event.
+I have worked on numerous projects trying to quantitatively compare faunas to examine the relative paleoenvironmental, paleogeographic, and stratigraphic controls on ancient fish communities in and around the IWP.</p>
           </div>
         </div>

         <div class="research-full">
           <h2>Measuring biodiversity</h2>
-          <p>Understanding how fish diversity responded to environmental change is central to studying how biodiversity hotspots form, shift, and collapse through time.
-To examine biodiversity over deep time, I use the fish otolith, also known as the ear stone, record to measure diversity at multiple scales, including alpha, beta, and gamma diversity.</p>
+          <p>UI am currently investigating the collapse of ancient biodiversity hotspots.
+To measure changes in fish diversity over deep time, I use otoliths—small structures commonly known as ear stones.
+Although the dataset is still in progress, it currently includes nearly 100,000 fossil otoliths from 80 localities spanning the Paleocene to the Miocene.</p>
-          <p>Although this dataset is still in progress, it currently includes 80 localities spanning the Paleocene to Miocene and represents nearly 100,000 individual otolith fossils.
-The examples shown here provide a short preview of the data I am using to explore changes in fish diversity through time.</p>
+          <p>The interactive map presented here, originally created for my 2024 North American Paleontological Convention poster, provides a brief preview of the data I use to explore changes in fish diversity through time..</p>
         </div>

   - block: markdown
     content:
-      title: "Interactive Map: Otolith Localities by Region"
+      title: "Otolith Localities by Region"
       text: |
-        This interactive map shows otolith-bearing localities grouped by region.
+        This interactive map shows otolith-bearing localities grouped by marine ecoregions of the world (Spalding et al. 2008) with slight modifications for paleontological regions.

         <div class="interactive-figure interactive-large">
           <iframe